ozpc99/My-Recipes/README.md

 Users can use the search bar to search for a particular recipe or browse by cuisine category as well as rate other user's recipes out of 5 stars without an account.
 If they sign up for an account, they can create cuisine categories and post their own recipes as well as being able to edit, or delete their entries.

 The site works off a PostgreSQL relational database which stores data in tables for 'Cuisine', 'Recipe' and 'User'.
 This data is called upon using SQLAlchemy, Psycopg2 and Flask imported into Python.
-The data is displayed in the front-end via the 'routes.py' file and Jinja templating within the HTML.
+The data is displayed in the front-end via functions within the 'routes.py' file and Jinja templating within the HTML.

 The site achieves full CRUD (Create, Read, Update, Delete) functionality via SQLAlchemy and Psycopg2 to allow users to create cuisine categories or recipes, view them on the page, update/edit their entries and delete them.